 BULLYING

-The Board of (School) adopts the following policy, effective on the date of adoption by the Board.
+The Governing Board of Westside Atlanta Charter School (“Board”) adopts the following policy which shall be effective on that date that the policy is adopted by the Board.

 SECTION 1.
 Purpose and General Policy Provisions.

 All students have a right to a safe and healthy school environment free from bullying or other harassing behavior.